-- Clinical Value: The value that patients derive from a health technology in terms of its effect on their health and health-related quality of life.
+- Clinical value is the value that patients derive from a health technology in terms of its effect on their health and health-related quality of life.
 The determination of the clinical value of a health technology requires the measurement of its clinical benefits and harms and an assessment of the impact of these effects on patients.
-Clinical benefits and harms are assessed against relevant comparators. - Unmet clinical need: Morbidity and/or mortality arising from a condition or symptom that is not addressed effectively by available treatments. - Distinct Social and Ethical Considerations: The social and ethical implications of health technologies not already assessed in the other domains and how they affect patients, caregivers, populations, and the organization of health systems.
-This includes non-clinical needs-social, psychological, and logistical factors affecting the appropriateness, accessibility, and acceptability of the technology beyond its direct clinical outcomes-as well as broader ethical considerations in the design, evaluation, and implementation of these technologies. - Economic Considerations: Economic evidence to inform the financial, human or other resource implications associated with the technology under review, and whether it is worthwhile to allocate resources to the technology under review given its expected clinical benefits.
-Considerations may include the potential resource or cost impacts of the technology under review versus relevant comparator(s). - Impacts on Health Systems: Two distinct but interrelated components: organizational feasibility of adoption is the ease with which the health technology can be implemented in the health system while realizing its clinical value, while economic feasibility of adoption examines how the adoption of a health technology will economically impact the payer or budget holder.
+Clinical benefits and harms are assessed against relevant comparators. - Unmet clinical need is the morbidity and/or mortality arising from a condition or symptom that is not addressed effectively by available treatments. - Distinct social and ethical considerations include the social and ethical implications of health technologies not already assessed in the other domains, and how they affect patients, caregivers, populations, and the organization of health systems.
+These include nonclinical needs social, psychological, and logistical factors affecting the appropriateness, accessibility, and acceptability of the technology beyond its direct clinical outcomes - as well as broader ethical considerations in the design, evaluation, and implementation of these technologies.

+- Economic considerations include economic evidence to inform the financial, human, or other resource implications associated with the technology under review, and whether it is worthwhile to allocate resources to the technology under review given its expected clinical benefits.
+Considerations may include the potential resource or cost impacts of the technology under review versus the relevant comparator(s). - Impacts on health systems include 2 distinct but interrelated components: organizational feasibility of adoption (the ease with which the health technology can be implemented in the health system while realizing its clinical value) and economic feasibility of adoption (which examines how the adoption of a health technology will economically impact the payer or budget holder).